CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 Your organization phase is when you assign your characters into companies, and plan your movement for the next turn.
 During your organization phase, you may perform the following steps in any order:

 - Bring a new character into play at a Haven/Darkhaven or their home site, **or** reveal your Wizard or Ringwraith.
 A Wizard may be revealed at Rivendell or his home site.
-A Ringwraith may be revealed at Minas Morgul, Doi Guldur, or his home site.
+A Ringwraith may be revealed at Minas Morgul, Dol Guldur, or his home site.
 - Reorganize your characters and companies, including changing followers and company composition.
 - Transfer and store items.
 - Play a new site card for each company that you want to move.